 The Orange County Sheriff’s Office Media Relations Section is tasked with facilitating the timely and accurate flow of information between the agency and the news media.
 During a typical year the section responds to virtually thousands of requests for information and public records from the local, state, national, and international news media.
-The section’s interactions with the media ranges from providing a basic incident report to managing a major media event as recently seen during the disappearance and suspicious death of a three year old Orange County girl.
+The section’s interactions with the media ranges from providing a basic incident report to managing a major media event.

 Serving as a public information officer for a busy law enforcement agency such as the Sheriff’s Office is more of a lifestyle than a nine to five job.
 Much like their counterparts in the operational areas of the agency, members assigned to the squad work long, often unpredictable hours and can be called out to a major incident at virtually any time of the day or night.
 It all boils down to the public’s right to know and providing timely and accurate information to the media.